 Having complete nutrition is important for children who are on very restrictive diets because of conditions such as food allergies, eosinophilic esophagitis (EoE) and short bowel syndrome (SBS).
 When children cannot eat a wide variety of foods, it is common for them to have nutrient deficiencies as a consequence.
 One study1 found that in children with food allergies, many were not receiving enough vitamin D, calcium, iron, vitamin E and zinc.
 This is a serious problem because inadequate nutrition in children could have long-lasting implications such as poor growth, delayed development, and failure to thrive.

-One way to avoid nutrient deficiencies is by having a registered dietitian involved in your child’s care – they can assess your child’s nutritional status and give recommendations on what options may work for you and your family.
-Your chosen nutritionist can also help you to properly read food labels and really understand what is being put into your child’s food.
+One way to avoid nutrient deficiencies is by having a registered dietitian nutritionist involved in your child’s care – they can assess your child’s nutritional status and give recommendations on what options may work for you and your family.
+Your dietitian can also help you to properly read food labels and really understand what is being put into your child’s food.
 Just as important, finding a nutritional formula that has adequate (and even higher) amounts of important nutrients (such as calcium, iron, vitamin D, phosphorus and zinc) can help you ensure your little one is receiving proper age-specific nutrition to grow and thrive.

 As I mentioned, all of the nutrition formulas in the Neocate family are nutritionally complete.
 If you are also using Neocate Nutra (a semi-solid amino-acid based medical food) don’t forget that it is meant to supplement formula and not replace it.
 Nutra contains lots of important nutrients like protein, fat, calcium, and vitamin D but just not enough to be the only source of nutrition.